ukoeln-vis/instanceviewer/README.md

 - Partitioning instances to either side of a split plane candidate might require the base meshes referenced by the instances to be replicated on both sides.
 - The paper proposes a split heuristic that takes memory consumption (both total and per node) into account.

 This repository includes an implementation of the _k_-d tree builder and a simple viewer application that can load instanced 3-d models, builds a _k_-d tree, and colorizes the obtained partitioning.
-The viewer application does _not_ implement parallel rendering; it's main purpose is to make the _k_-d tree implementation a bit more accessible than merely providing its source code.
+The viewer application does _not_ implement parallel rendering; it's main purpose is to make the _k_-d tree implementation a bit more accessible than merely providing the latter's source code.
 Models that can be loaded are quite restricted, the [Moana JSON files](https://www.technology.disneyanimation.com/islandscene) can be loaded, as well as some of the [instanced pbrt-v3 files](https://www.pbrt.org/scenes-v3.html).

 Command-Line Arguments
 ----------------------